 In downtown Modesto last November, I photographed country musician Craig Morgan.
 I found a hundred reasons for waiting to publish the pictures, and really, I am not trying to hide my motivations.
 I think that they will be clear by the end of this song.

 Morgan performed at the Gallo Center for Performing Arts on Saturday, November 2, 2013.
 Originally, I had planned to photograph Morgan and his band a second time before publishing any photographs.
 These images were taken on the West Coast in early November.
 I was going to photograph him and his band again on New Year’s Eve in Washington, D.C. for The Concert for Epilepsy.
 I did not make it to the East Coast last Winter.

 Because I was going to see them again the following month, I was able to have better access than I might normally have at a concert.
-I was able to stay longer too.
-I stayed until the end.… Read the rest
+I was able to stay longer too.… Read the rest

 Train returned home to Northern California for two shows last weekend.
 I photographed both concerts.
 The first concert was north of Sacramento in Wheatland, California at the Sleep Train Amphitheatre.
 The second concert was at the America’s Cup Pavilion, a temporary facility at Piers 29-31 along San Francisco’s Embarcadero.
 Irish band The Script performed before Train.
 Gavin DeGraw opened.
 Ashley Monroe played with Train during their set at both shows.
 Even though all the artists played nearly the same set lists, the concerts were different.
 In Sacramento, it was hot.
 In San Francisco, it was a typical cold foggy summer night.
 Still, both shows were excellent.

 Train reminds me of author James Joyce.
 Coincidentally, Joyce and The Script are from Dublin, which might explain my recent preoccupation with Joyce.
 Joyce was known for playing with words and creating multiple meanings.
 Train songs are playful and funny in a similar way.… Read the rest